 Joe shares Assiniboine history and tells about the mountain man found by the Assiniboine.
 He had been lost for a while, his moccasins were tattered, he had no ammunition and he was starving.
 They took him in, fed him, clothed him and he lived with them as one of their people.
 He was named Lone Whiteman.
 He proved himself and became an Assiniboine and lived with them for many years.
 The Assiniboine thought that he would stay with his people, wasichu – white man or “fat takers,” but he stayed with the Assiniboine and died an Assiniboine.

 Joe delivers presentations to audiences of all types and ages.
 Presentation topics can include anything from sweat lodge stories, pow wow song and dance, traditional dances for men and women, and the history of arts and crafts.
 The Chippewa used birch bark in their arts and crafts and were also skilled canoe makers.
 The Sioux did beadwork and quillwork.
 Joe is interested in ethnobotany – plants and harvesting and how to make good wild rice.
 He believes that cultures are determined by the environment and how it affects the health of people.
 You are what your environment allows you to be.
 He also likes to focus on Sacagawea.
 She’s a symbol of unity and is considered the First Goddess of the American West.

-Some of Joe’s achievements are: past board member of the Montana Historical Society Indian Advisory Board; chairman for Wolf Point Indian Education Committee; recipient of the Native American Writing Award from Yellow Bay Writers Conference; the Fish Trap Writers Award; Graduate Achievement Award from Montana State University Foundation; the Phyllis Burger Scholarship.
+Some of Joe’s achievements are a past board member of the Montana Historical Society Indian Advisory Board; chairman for Wolf Point Indian Education Committee; recipient of the Native American Writing Award from Yellow Bay Writers Conference; the Fish Trap Writers Award; Graduate Achievement Award from Montana State University Foundation; the Phyllis Burger Scholarship.
 He has published many poems and short stories, and presently is working on a book of poetry called “The Indian in the Liquor Cabinet.”